 Hayes also recently teamed up with Heartgard Plus and the Warrior Canine Connection, a non-profit organization that provides canine-assisted therapy to Service Members and Veterans affected by the invisible wounds of war, in order to lift veterans up, share their stories and raise awareness about the ways dogs can bring about healing.

-“Essentially, the program trains puppies to be service dogs and all the while involving veterans during their different form of readjusting after getting home.
-Because we know the healing power of a sweet dog can be for us,” Hayes said.
+“Essentially, the program trains puppies to be service dogs and all the while involving veterans during their different forms of readjusting after getting home.
+Because we know the healing power a sweet dog can be for us,” Hayes said.
 “And for me, it’s like yeah, anything we can do for our vets is a top priority.
 And through this Warrior Canine Connection’s program, there’s so much that they’re doing.”

 General admission tickets for Hunter Hayes’ May 13 show at Joe’s Live Rosemont (5441 Park Pl., Rosemont, IL) cost $35 and can be purchased online at joesliverosemont.com.